finkusuma-dev/frontendmenter-blog-preview-card/README.md

 }
 ```

-Also I added `padding`, so there are spaces on the left and right sides.
-Look neat when the page is viewed on very small device.
+I also added `padding` so there are spaces on the left and right sides.
+It looks neat when the page is viewed on very small screen (320px).

 #### Building Close to The Design